Idea malabarica: Description

 The Malabar tree nymph has a wingspan of 120–154 mm.
 It appears as a mostly white butterfly with black markings.
 Upperside semitransparent white, sometimes slightly infuscate with a powdering of black scales.
 Forewing with the following black marks: narrow margins on both sides of the veins, a dusky streak along dorsum, large sub-basal spots in interspaces 1 and 2 (produced inwardly in former), a large oval spot crossing three streaks in discoidal cell, a spot above it in interspace 11, a broad margin to the discocellulars and three rows of spots on outer half of wing, the discal series outwardly conical and curved sharply inwards opposite apex, the subterminal series in pairs coalescent on the veins, the terminal series elongate on veins and in interspaces; costa with a black streak at base, beyond black and white alternately.
 Hindwing with similar markings; cell with two streaks, the upper forked towards apex; costa white, two spots not touching the vein below in interspace 8; paired spots on veins 5, 8, and 7 not coalescent but one behind the other, black.
 Underside similar.
 Antennae black; head and thorax streaked and spotted with black; abdomen white, with broad dusky black streak above.

 A variety kanarensis, Moore, has been noted to be identical in markings but always smaller.
 It was recorded from the Konkan and North Kanara.

+In December 2021, The Malabar Tree Nymph was declared the state butterfly of Goa, India.

+This species is listed as "Near Threatened" on the IUCN Red List of Wildlife Protection Act 1972, threatened by habitat loss due to deforestation, pesticides, and herbicides.

 Range

 Within India, the species is found in South India especially in the Western Ghats.
+The species is endemic to the Western Ghats and though it is found in southern Maharashtra, its real distribution starts from Goa.